10 Best Eco Friendly Ethical Sandals For Summer 2022

 "Leather Working Group, an international not-for-profit that audits tanneries for environmental performance.
 LWG is responsible for the world’s largest leather sustainability program.
 The average LWG-accredited tannery saves 12.1 billion litres of water and 775 megawatts of energy per year through its sustainable practices."

-The leather that lines their footwear is a vegetable-tanned leather that comes from a Gold Certified Leather Working Group tannery that is chemical and chrome-free.
+The leather that lines their footwear is vegetable-tanned leather from a Gold Certified Leather Working Group tannery that is chemical and chrome-free.

 They also use a material made from a cactus.
 This is an excellent vegan alternative.
 Vegan leather is a complicated subject for sure, but they are typically made from plastics like PVC or PU.
-PVC is known to contain harmful, toxic ingredients (phthalates), and both these types of plastic also support the fossil fuel industry.
+PVC is known to contain harmful, toxic ingredients (phthalates), and these plastic types also support the fossil fuel industry.

 Their sustainable sandals are built to last, designed in Canada, and made ethically in family-owned factories in Mexico and Brazil.
 Not only do they sell these at a fair price, but they also donate 1% of their sales back to their communities.
 Poppy Barley is the brainchild of sisters Justine and Kendall Barber who had a lightbulb moment after traveling to Bali.